ramziosta/Ramzi-Osta-BadBank-App/README.md

 https://github.com/ramziosta/Ramzi-Osta-BadBank-App/upload/master/src/images

 ## Features

+## current features
-1- Register an account and choose between checking and savings.
-Account number will be generated for each account opened 2- Create a new account number
+* Register an account.
+Account number will be generated for each account opened.
-3- Login/Logout
-4- Deposit
-5- Withdraw
+* Create a new account number.
+* Login/Logout.
+* Deposit.
+* Withdraw.
-6- Check account activities and balance
+* Check account activities and balance.
-7- Check account data
+* Check account data.

+## Currently working on, more feartures will be added to the app

+* Backend Integration to save all data.
+* Choose between creating a checking and savings.
+* User Permission and verification and google Login.
+* Live chat with customer service using Firebase.
+* Track spendings, deposits and compare data between accounts.
+* Edit user data with user permission role.

 ## License
 This project is licensed under the [MIT](https://github.com/ramziosta/Ramzi-Osta-BadBank-App/main/LICENSE) license.